eesahasan1/Data-Engineering-Repository/docker_sql/README.md

 -p 8080:80 \
 dpage/pgadmin4
 ```
-- Access pgAdmin by navigating to "localhost:8080" in a web browser and log in using the specified email and password.
+- Access pgAdmin by navigating to "localhost:8080" in a web browser and log in using the specified credentials above

 #

-### Networking
+### Docker Networking

 Create a Docker network to facilitate communication between PostgreSQL database and pgAdmin:
 ```bash
 docker network create pg-network